 While one opponent asked for a roll call vote, not enough representatives seconded it, apparently not anxious to go on record against drug discounts.
 The bill passed on a “division vote,” through which individual votes are not made public, 257-95.

-• Passed a bill that would substantially raise solid waste fees in order to pay for hazardous waste cleanups.
+In other legislation, the House passed a bill that would substantially raise solid waste fees in order to pay for hazardous waste cleanups.
 A permit fee for a cleanup operator, for instance, would increase from $5,000 to $7,500.
 Large generators would pay a quarterly fee of 6 cents a pound for unrecycled hazardous waste.
 Brownfields programs participation fees would rise from $3,000 to $4,500.
 Groundwater management permit fees would double to $2,000.